Njogu-Brian/Mercedes-Benz/README.md

 # MERCEDES BENZ WEBSITE

 ## Author
 * Brian Njogu

+## Current Version
+23rd September 2020

 ### Description
 This a website that talks about mercedes benz cars.
-It explains the diffrent models availabe and some of the technologies and features thwy have
+It explains the diffrent models availabe and some of the technologies and features they have

 ## Set up
  open the link in a browser""